uw-dims/dims-devguide/docs/source/sourcemanagement.rst

 Updating local repos
 ~~~~~~~~~~~~~~~~~~~~

-The most common task you need to do is keep your local
+The most common task you need to do is keep your local Git repos up to date
-repo up to date with the code that others have pushed
-to remote repositories for sharing.
+with the code that others have pushed to remote repositories for sharing.
+With several dozen individual Git repos, keeping your system up to date
+with all of these frequently changing repos using ``git`` commands alone
+is difficult.

+To make things easier, helper programs like the ``hubflow`` scripts
+and ``mr`` can be used, but even those programs have their limits.

+The preferred method of updating the larger set of DIMS Git repos
+is to use ``dims.git.syncrepos``, which in turn calls ``hubflow`` via
+``mr`` as part of its processing.
+This convenience script (described in
+Section :ref:`dimsgitsyncrepos`) works on many repos at once, saving time and
+effort.

+You should still learn how ``hubflow`` and ``mr`` work, since you will
+need to use them to update individual Git repos when you are working within
+those repos, so we will start with those tools.

 .. _updatingwithhubflow: